oanhnn/dot-files/README.md

 ## Usage

-- Download and extract to user's home directory
+- Download and extract to your filesystem

 ## Contributing